meyadavajeet/learning-nest-js/README.md

   transform(value: any) {
     const val = parseInt(value, 10);
     if (isNaN(val)) {
+      throw new BadRequestException(
-      throw new BadRequestException('Validation failed: value is not an integer');
+        'Validation failed: value is not an integer', );
     }
     return val;
   }